| |

 What participants learn

-• The core value of public involvement through "consultations"
+- The core value of public engagement through "consultations" and qualitative research

-• GBA+ in its various forms and implementations
+- GBA-Plus in its various forms and implementations and diversity analysis

-• The role of empathy, humanity, and ethics
+- The role of humanity, ethics, and soul

 Workshop Facilitator